vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Early Stopping.md

 	![[Screenshot 2024-06-04 at 4.11.55 PM.png | 400]]

->*While this method isn't as widely used, if L2 or L1 regularization or Dropout doesn't work, it's still a valid means to reduce overfitting.**l***
+>*While this method isn't as widely used, if L2 or L1 regularization or Dropout doesn't work, it's still a valid means to reduce overfitting.*

 First, you split your dataset into: